Cup of Flour

 This is one of my favourite desserts to make when I need a quick dessert with few ingredients that won't take me long to put together!
 Everyone always loves it, especially when I serve it warm with some vanilla ice cream on the side.

-If you like easy pie recipes with canned filling, then you should also try this apple pie with puff pastry, this easy blueberry pie with canned filling and apple pie with canned filling!
+Some more easy pie recipes with canned pie filling you should try is this apple pie with puff pastry, this easy blueberry pie with canned filling and apple pie with canned filling!

 Some other fruit pies you may like is this easy peach pie with canned peaches and this strawberry pie with graham cracker crust!